mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Summon a copy of an allied minion nearby that costs 2 or less.

 name:     Phoenix Fire<br>
-text:     Deal 3 damage to anything.
+text:     Deal 3 damage to a unit.

 name:     Saberspine Seal<br>
 text:     Give a minion or General +3⚔️ this turn.